-According to The Hollywood Reporter, Blumhouse is working on a Dracula movie, the latest franchise to be rebooted from Universal’s Classic Monsters lineup.
-Destroyer‘s Karyn Kusama is set to direct a modern day take with a script from Matt Manfredi and Phil Hay.
+According to The Hollywood Reporter, Blumhouse is working on a new Dracula movie, making this the latest franchise to be rebooted from Universal’s Classic Monsters lineup.
+Destroyer helmer Karyn Kusama is set to direct a modern day take on Dracula from a script by Matt Manfredi and Phil Hay.

-A Dracula film in development follows the success of Blumhouse’s The Invisible Man, which has grossed $100 million to date on a $7 million budget.
-A Dracula reboot is expected to follow the same template as The Invisible Man after the failure of the big budgeted Dark Universe franchise.
+The Dracula film being in development is likely due to the success of Blumhouse’s The Invisible Man, which has grossed $100 million to date on a $7 million budget.
+A Dracula reboot is expected to follow the same template as The Invisible Man after the failure of the big-budgeted Dark Universe franchise.
 While Dracula is public domain, Blumhouse has a first-look deal at Universal.
 Dracula was also recently adapted as a Netflix television series from Sherlock‘s Steven Moffat and will return for a second season.

 Are you excited to see a Dracula reboot from Blumhouse?
 Sound-off in the comments below!

-Here is the official synopsis for The Invisible Man:
+Here is the official synopsis for Blumhouse’s latest movie, The Invisible Man: